cuteday/KiRaRay/README.md

 #### Requirements

+- Nvidia gpu (Turing or higher if possible).
+- OptiX 7.0+ and CUDA 11.0+ installed.

 This project is only tested with OptiX 7.3, CUDA 11.3, compiled on Windows using MSVC, on a device with an ampere gpu.
-But it is expected to run on platforms with OptiX 7.0+ and CUDA 11.0+.
+But it is expected to run on platforms with OptiX 7 and CUDA 11 or above.

 #### Build